GoogleCloudPlatform/cloud-spanner-samples/README.md

 Indeed, for *TransactionHistory* we use primary key:
 `AccountId, EventTimestamp DESC` which is optimal for the `GetRecentTransactionsForAccount` operation.
-Note that all operations described create at most one new row in *TransactionHistory*, in such cases it is safe to use the commit timestamp as a key.
+Note that all operations described create at most one new row in *TransactionHistory*.
+In such cases it is safe to use the commit timestamp as a key.

 ## Running the application